 How to Treat Allergies in Dogs

 The best methods for treating allergies in dogs is to remove the offending allergens from his environment.
 This includes flea prevention, cleaning your dog’s bedding to remove dust, weekly baths, an exclusive prescription or hydrolyzed protein diet, and other medication.
+If none of these methods are effect, it may be helpful to contact a licensed veterinary professional and get permission to administer zyrtec for dogs.

 While allergies in dogs are not curable, with the proper methods and treatments, your pooch can live a normal, comfortable life free of allergy symptoms.